fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 The <i>runMigrations</i> function that performs migrations is now executed every time the application opens a database connection when it starts.
 Sequelize keeps track of which migrations have already been completed, so if there are no new migrations, running the <i>runMigrations</i> function does nothing.

-Now let's start with a clean slate and remove all existing database tables from the application:
+Now let's start with a clean state and remove all existing database tables from the application:

 ```sql
 username => drop table notes;